Meet Our Staff

 Internship: Frostburg State University Counseling and Psychological Services, 2015-2016

 I work from a client-centered approach to meet students where they are using relational and interpersonal frameworks.
 I also incorporate CBT, ACT, and mindfulness techniques throughout my work.
 My clinical interests are interpersonal and relationship issues, life transitions, anxiety, depression, identity development, law student and lawyer related concerns, and clinical training and supervision.
-I enjoy anything outdoors, traveling, reading, watching and going to sports games (Go WaHoos!), spending time with family/friends, and my pets.
-My favorite place I have traveled to is Greece.
-The TV shows I can never get tired of are Friends and Gilmore Girls.
+I enjoy anything outdoors, traveling, reading, watching and going to sports games (Go WaHoos!), spending time with my family and friends, and my pets.
+My favorite place I have traveled to is Greece and Hawaii.
+The TV shows I can never get tired of are Schitt’s Creek, Friends, and Gilmore Girls.

 Three things to bring on a deserted island: Water, Sunscreen, and a Book.